Synopsis from Goodreads:

 The time for lies is over.
 But the truth is more dangerous than Thomas could ever imagine.

-vive the Death Cure?
+Will anyone survive the Death Cure?

 I wanted to love The Death Cure.
 I really, really wanted to love it.
 I wanted it to be filled with mystery and suspense like the previous two books in the trilogy, and I wanted it to answer the questions that have been building throughout the series.
 I wanted to find out what Thomas' childhood was like, and what his role in WICKED was before he entered the Maze.
 I wanted to find out why Teresa made the decisions she did, and what her relationship with Thomas was like before the Maze.
 Unfortunately, I did not learn any of those things in what turned out to be a slightly disappointing end to what could have been a fantastic trilogy.